 Since its foundation in 1948, WAN-IFRA has always been committed to fostering international business cooperation among publishers; sharing best practices in both business and technology; working as a representative trade body to elaborate and advance quality standards in the production workflow and business value chain; and engage with public authorities, institutions, and other trade bodies to promote press freedom and advocate for the independence of news media organisations.

-WAN-IFRA serves as a knowledge hub and a leading global resource for publishers, editors, chief technology officers, digital business executives, news publisher associations, technology suppliers, service providers and research centres with three focus areas: Press Freedom and Journalism, Media Sustainability, and Media Innovation.
-Every year, 9,000 executives working in 3,500 news organisations, technology enterprises and trade bodies use WAN-IFRA services.
+WAN-IFRA serves as a knowledge hub and a leading global resource for Media Leaders, Editors and Journalists, Digital revenue Managers, Product and Technology Officers, Printing and Production Executives, News Publisher Association Directors, Media-Tech Entrepreneurs and Service Providers with three focus areas: Press Freedom and Journalism, Media Sustainability, and Media Innovation.
+Every year, more than 10,000 media professionals working in 3,500 news organisations, technology enterprises and trade bodies use WAN-IFRA services.

 Our mission is to protect the rights of journalists and publishers around the world to operate independent media.
 We provide our members with expertise and services to innovate and prosper in a digital world and perform their crucial role in society.